biomguler/LN_Phenocluster/README.md

 ### Steps and overview

 * * * * *
-To reproduce generated results and figures in the article, nearly all scripts provided in this reposotory.
+To reproduce the results and figures presented in the manuscript, nearly all scripts used are provided in this repository.

 The scripts provided in the folders from 01 to 10 and data or example input files in the 00_data folder.

 #### 1) Create phenoclusters

-List of script and their functions for the Step 1:
+List of scripts and their functions for Step 1:

 | **Script** | **Function** |
 | --- | --- |